United Currency Exchange Reviewed

 United Currency Exchange was first established in Victoria in 2006.
-They now have two locations in the Melbourne CBD.
+They now have three locations in the Melbourne CBD and one in Sydney.
 They aim their services at international and budget travellers and deal only with foreign currency exchange.

 The Currency Shop says:

 - United Currency Exchange are great for purchasing British Currency

 - They have generous business hours including weekends.